Week 16: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - As the controversy continued, Sessions said he would submit an amended testimony to address Democratic senators’ questions.

-- POLITICO reported that Trump adviser Carter Page also met with Kislyak at the RNC Convention.
-While in office, Harry Reid had asked Comey to investigate Carter, saying he was also meeting with “high ranking sanctioned individuals” in Moscow.
+- Politico reported that Trump adviser Carter Page also met with Kislyak at the RNC Convention.
+While in office, Harry Reid had asked James Comey to investigate Page, saying he was also meeting with “high ranking sanctioned individuals” in Moscow.

-- Carter told MSNBC he had met with Kislyak, then seemed to backtrack on CNN to say he never spoke with him for more than 10 seconds.
+- Page told MSNBC he had met with Kislyak, then seemed to backtrack on CNN to say he never spoke with him for more than 10 seconds.

 - Kushner and Flynn also met with Kislyak at the Trump Tower in December.
 Of note, given the venue and people involved, this points to Trump having direct knowledge of the meeting.